Northeastern-Development/branding/plugins/wp-cerber/readme.txt

 Mitigates brute force attacks by limiting the number of login attempts through the login form, XML-RPC / REST API requests or using auth cookies.
 Restricts access with the Black IP Access List and the White IP Access List.
 Tracks user and intruder activity with powerful email, mobile and desktop notifications.
-Stop spam: activates Cerber antispam engine and Google reCAPTCHA for protecting registration, contact and comments forms.
+Stops spam: activates Cerber anti-spam engine and Google reCAPTCHA for protecting registration, contact and comments forms.
 Advanced malware scanner, integrity checker and file monitor.
 Hardening WordPress with a set of security rules and comprehensive algorithms.